-There’s a small nature reserve there, created by the dunes, which in turn were inadvertently created by man during WW2.
+The sheltered terrain of the reserve was created by the dunes, which in turn were inadvertently created by man during WW2.
 Large coils of barbed wire and concrete blocks were laid along the coastline to deter enemy invaders.
-Sand built up on them, plants grew, and the river changed course.
+Over time sand built up on them, plants grew, and the River Philorth changed course.

 Wildlife flourishes at Philorth today.
-There’s a rather nice PDF about it here.
+There’s a rather nice PDF about it on the council website here.

 I love the tall grasses.

-The scenery grows more and more beach-like as you progress along the riverside path.
+The scenery grows more and more beach-like as we progress along the riverside path.

-We reach the sea, Fraserburgh in the distance…
+We finally reach the sea, and the town of Fraserburgh is visible in the distance.

-Exiting onto the main road, you just catch a glimpse of Cairnbulg Castle through the trees (read about it on the website of Lady Saltoun, Chief of the name and arms of Fraser.)
+Exiting onto the main road, leaving just in time to miss the sudden and heavy rainfall, we get a brief glimpse of Cairnbulg Castle through the trees.
+Read about it on the website of Lady Saltoun, Chief of the name and arms of Fraser.

 Sign up to the mailing list to hear all my news first!